ACSE-vg822/Forest-Segmentation/README.md

 ## This Repository

-In this repository, I focus on developing a model to predict masks in forest images, a foundational step towards analyzing forest health.
+In this repository, I develop a model to predict masks in forest images, a foundational step towards analyzing forest health.
 Here’s what you can expect to find:

 - **Image Segmentation Model**: Implementation of a U-Net model to segment and predict masks in satellite images of forests.
 - **Data Preparation**: Methods for preparing and preprocessing satellite images for segmentation tasks.